LeeVaughn/resources/README.md

 ## Resources

-Here are some resources that can be utilized on your journey to becoming a self taught developer!
+Here are some resources that can be utilized on your journey to becoming a self-taught developer!

 ### General
 - [The Open Web Application Security Project](https://www.owasp.org/index.php/Category:Attack) - Security